Blade Edge, Thickness, and Beveling

 Any knife, properly sharpened, with almost any design or blade profile can be nearly as sharp as another knife.
 There are a few things that might moderately affect it, but as long as the edge has the same thickness, it will cut about as well as another knife.
 So if I have a very thick blade, but it tapers down to a thin edge, it can be as sharp as any other blade.

-If you are cutting something and you don't need the knife to go through the material, it doesn't matter how thick the spine is, it is down to the workmanship and materials at that point.
+If you are cutting something and you don't need the knife to go through the material, it doesn't matter how thick the spine is, it is down to the the edge grind, the workmanship, and materials at that point.
 However, if the blade has to pass through the material, for instance corrugated cardboard, or even an apple, then different designs in the blade will affect how much drag the blade has on the material.
 In this case, flat and hollow grinds will be superior to sabre grinds.
 Take a look at my Blade Grinds Article for more about grinds.
 In the picture on the right, the sabre ground Ka-Bar Companion (1/4" thick spine) goes through some cardboard well enough - but not quite as well as the much thinner, flat ground Titanium Lockback would.
 It is entirely possible that for cutting tasks the difference will not be enough for you to notice, but when it comes to slicing the overall thickness of the blade is much more important.

 For a thin blade, I can choose to reinforce the blade with a sabre grind, so that the blade is a bit stronger than it would have been otherwise - due to the extra steel reaching farther down and reinforcing the blade.
 Or I can use a flat grind, such as the Titanium Lockback, to really reinforce the benefits of the thin blade.
 It now has exceptional cutting ability.
 On the other hand, it is not designed to have the strength or weight for chopping, prying, or heavy piercing.
 It is designed to slice, and to slice very well.
 But it is not meant to be used as a screw driver or a can opener.